spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 1. On the main Unreal toolbar, click **Play**.
 1. From the SpatialOS GDK toolbar click **Inspector** which will open a local [SpatialOS inspector](https://docs.improbable.io/reference/13.3/shared/operate/inspector) in your web browser.
 Here you can see the entities and their components present in your deployment, updates are in real-time.

 Job done!
 You have ported your Unreal game to run on SpatialOS.
 Move around and look at the changes reflected in your inspector.

+**For running a local deployment with managed workers or a cloud deployment take a look at the [glossary section for deployments]({{URLRoot}}/content/glossary#deployment)**

 #### Logs
 You can find Spatial log files for your local deployments in `<ProjectRoot>\spatial\logs\`.